HMS Cyane (1806): Mediterranean service

 On 23 February 1808, Cyane sailed for the Mediterranean.
-There her boats captured eight merchantmen before, on 22 May, she captured the letter of marque Medusa while cruising of Majorca.
+There her boats captured eight merchantmen before, on 22 May, she captured the letter of marque Medusa while cruising of Mallorca.
 Medusa was armed with 12 guns and had a crew of 80 men.
 Medusa was the last Spanish ship that the British captured before Spain turned against Napoleon.

 On 3 June 1808, Staines received a letter from the Captain-General of the Balearic Isles that the citizens of Mallorca had declared their allegiance to Ferdinand VII and wished to begin talks with the British.
 Staines sailed to Palma where he received a most cordial welcome.
 Staines then notified Rear Admiral Thornbrough who sent Sir Francis Laforey in to negotiate with the Supreme Junta.
 Cyane spent the next ten months patrolling Spain's south coast to harass French shore batteries and shipping.

 1809

 Cyane then transferred to the command of Rear Admiral George Martin, who was in command of British naval forces on the Naples station.
 On 8 May 1809, Cyane captured a bombard and drove another vessel ashore near Naples.
 (Note: Bombard usually means a bomb vessel but can also mean a type of merchant vessel.
 In this case we have no information as to the appropriate meaning.)

 Two days later, Cyane and sank two gunboats that were escorting a French convoy at Terracina.
 Then, on 14 and 15 May, the two British vessels raided a depot near the promontory of Monte Circello, which itself is near the Pontine Marshes and Terracina.
 There they brought off as much wood as the two ships could carry.
 Whilst the ships were loading the timber, a sergeant, two corporals, and 20 privates came on board, deserters from the French Army.

 Next, Staines captured three Martello towers, each mounting two heavy guns.
 On 17 May Staines personally came up on the inattentive garrison of the first tower and through an interpreter informed them that he had placed powder against the tower and that he would blow them up if they did not surrender.
 When the French soldiers made sounds suggesting they were preparing to resist, he fired a musket through the keyhole; the frightened garrison immediately surrendered.
 He then took the commander from that tower to another tower to persuade its garrison too to surrender.
 The garrison did surrender and Staines had both towers blown up.
 He then captured and destroyed a third tower, all without any casualties to Cyane.